HaxeFoundation/HaxeManual/content/02-types.md

 var att : Dynamic<String> = xml.attributes;
 // valid, value is a String
 att.name = "Nicolas";
-// dito (this documentation is quite old) att.age = "26";
+// ditto (this documentation is quite old) att.age = "26";
 // error, value is not a String att.income = 0;